Aerial beach and property view of Caravela Beach resort

-LOCAL ATTRACTIONS IN GOA
+LOCAL ATTRACTIONS

 While Caravela Beach Resort has all you need for the complete vacation, we know that your Goan experience needs some local sightseeing too!